golioth/docs/docs/guides/nrf91-quickstart/4-nrf91-flash-sample.md

 Open `samples/hello/prj.conf` in your editor of choice and add these fields:

 ```
-CONFIG_ESP32_WIFI_SSID="YOUR_NETWORK_NAME"
-CONFIG_ESP32_WIFI_PASSWORD="YOUR_NETWORK_PW"

 CONFIG_GOLIOTH_SYSTEM_CLIENT_PSK_ID="DEVICE_CRED_ID"
 CONFIG_GOLIOTH_SYSTEM_CLIENT_PSK="DEVICE_PSK"

+CONFIG_BOOTLOADER_MCUBOOT=y
 ```

-Set the PSK & PSK ID to match what was used during the provisioning step and the Wi-Fi network credentials to match your network.
+Set the PSK & PSK ID to match what was used during the provisioning step.
+Networking validation is taken care of by your SIM card, which was tested in the [carrier setup section](./nrf91-carrier-setup)

-After saving, build the sample with the new settings applied.
+After saving, build the sample (for the [CircuitDojo nRF91 Feather](https://www.jaredwolff.com/store/nrf9160-feather/)) with the new settings applied.

 ```
-west build -b esp32 samples/hello
+west build -b circuitdojo_feather_nrf9160ns samples/hello -p
 ```

 ### Flashing the device